-The Eye Institute’s laser eye surgery team performs a detailed evaluation of the optics of your eye to deliver a precise laser treatment.
-Our testing devices enable our doctors choose the safest procedure to correct your vision, and our precision treatment enables us to customize your laser treatments with a level of accuracy that is unprecedented.
+The WVU Eye Institute’s laser eye surgery team performs a detailed evaluation of the optics of your eye to deliver precise laser vision correction surgery.
+Our testing devices also enable our doctors to choose the safest procedure to correct your vision.
+The Eye Institute offers a variety of laser vision correction surgeries, including:

 Laser Assisted In-Situ Keratomileusis (LASIK)

+LASIK is a blade-free, outpatient vision correction procedure that uses laser energy to reshape the cornea and improve vision.
 LASIK is the most commonly performed vision correction surgery.
-This procedure involves the creation of a thin flap by the laser which is retracted then repositioned following the laser vision procedure.
-This approach allows faster healing and vision recovery.
-The WaveLight procedure accomplishes this treatment with speed and precision.
+Using the most advanced technology, the WaveLight® Refractive Suite, this procedure involves the creation of a thin flap by the laser, which is retracted then repositioned following the procedure.
+This approach provides faster healing and vision recovery.
+Learn more: LASIK FAQ

 Photorefractive Keratectomy (PRK)